Home / Conditions / Cerebral Palsy

 - Your child would benefit from Pool Therapy

-- Your child is not eligible to receive physiotherapy services from OCTC (Quebec resident or school-age child)
+- Your child is not eligible to receive physiotherapy services from CHEO (Quebec resident or school-age child)

 Our paediatric physiotherapists are well aware of the medical complications associated with many syndromes.
 Given the frequency of associated immune suppression, they are very careful with handwashing and toy cleaning when treating children.
 They understand the impact that GERD (reflux) can have on a child’s development, and can help you recognize the subtle signs of reflux and its implications.
-Through direct hands-on treatment and activity suggestions for parents, your child’s physiotherapist will help to guide your child’s development and improve the efficiency of their movement.
+Through direct hands-on treatment and activity suggestions for parents, your child’s physiotherapist will help to guide your child’s development and provide you with the support and treatment that your child needs to help them reach their potential.